 Kale Coconut Dressing Salad

 This kale coconut dressing salad was made by our certified health coach Melissa Nohr.
 She is a busy mom of 2 sets of twins and she is passionate about whole food nutrition and healthy lifestyle on a budget.
-She does nutrition coaching with people all over the world via Skype and at Exodus Health Center.
-Check out her coaching page here and enjoy this coconut dressing recipe!
+She does nutrition coaching with people all over the world via video conferencing.
+Check out her coaching page here and enjoy this kale coconut dressing salad recipe!

 Coconut Dressing Salad